10 years of helping a unique class of entrepreneurs and their businesses

 Heba

 Heba began knitting to make crocheted clothing for herself and her family members.
 Seeing potential, her family began spreading her work through word of mouth and she began to receive orders from their acquaintances and colleagues.
 After some time, using online marketing, Heba began to grow her business, receiving commissions for more work, including rugs.
 Lacking the capital to purchase the material for the rugs, Heba went to Tanmeyah upon her friend’s advice for a loan.
-She was able to successfully buy in bulk the material, making profit and growing her business and now has future plans to set up a knitting workshop.
+She was able to successfully buy in bulk the material, make profit and grow her business and now has future plans to set up a knitting workshop.

 Um Amr